II.E. Terms and Conditions of Faculty Appointments

 - Has been appointed to an administrative post in addition to a faculty appointment and for which additional salary has been authorized by the dean or Provost;

 - Holds a nine-month appointment and teaches in summer programs of the University;

-- Holds a nine-month appointment and receives a summer salary from the University for other than teaching purposes, in which case the faculty member may receive up to one-ninth of his/her academic base salary times the number of months spent in full-time service on the project during the months of June, July, and August.
+- Holds a nine-month appointment and receives a summer salary from the University for other than teaching purposes, in which case the faculty member may receive up to one-ninth of the faculty member's academic base salary times the number of months spent in full-time service on the project during the months of June, July, and August.
 The normal pattern is two-ninths additional salary for two months’ work and one month’s vacation.
 In some cases, if the granting agency approves and the faculty member takes no vacation three-ninths may be paid, but in no case will payments exceed one-third of the base academic salary.

 - Teaches in evening, extension, and specialized or supplemental programs which may be established from time to time provided: